How does the xook k'iin unfold in the celebrations and rituals we live and observe?

 How can I approach xook k’iin if I am unfamiliar with it, and how can I share this knowledge?

-The calendar has been distributed throughout Mexico, with peoples and partner organisations that have worked with us already for several years.
-It is this as such also a token of gratitude to everyone who has accompanied this project and shared their knowledges and practices with so much generosity.
+The calendar has been distributed throughout Mexico to people and partner organizations that have worked with us for several years.
+It is also a token of gratitude to everyone who has supported this project and so generously shared their knowledges and practices.

 You can view the complete calendar, and download the January sections for your own xook k'iin observations in the gallery below.